 Don’t come home to a nasty odor in your home!
 When left unattended and without running water, kitchen drains with food residue can start to stink, causing an unwelcome greeting when you return from vacation.
 Just run hot water through your drain with the disposal on – this helps wash away any residue.

 Even with your water supply turned off, it’s important to inspect outside water sources.
 Before leaving, disconnect hoses and open out any outdoor faucets to clear the pipes.
 This will help prevent leaking pipes from causing damage.

-Annual plumbing maintenance and inspections are recommended for all homeowners to avoid problems and keep your plumbing system healthy.
-If you haven’t had an inspection or maintenance for a while, before you leave for vacation is the perfect time!
+Annual plumbing maintenance and inspections are recommended for all homeowners to avoid problems and keep their plumbing systems healthy.
+If you haven’t had an inspection or maintenance for a while, before you leave for vacation is a perfect time!